nkrumahthis/logme/README.md

 ## Tests

-Unit tests are included for the framework.
+Unit tests are not included for the framework yet.

 ## Driver Sample: